Ahmad-abuteifor/reading-notes/code301/reading02.md

 The default behavior in react is to rerender after every state change.
 Setting shouldComponentUpdate() to false allows you to prevent this from happening.
 This is in order to optimize performance.

+What types of things can you pass in the props?

+props it is like argument to a function , so when we create component in react it will pass props that we would give it . when we want to display something for the user and it is static not changeable

 props and state